 2. Why was fluoridation discontinued in Calgary?

-At the direction of City Council, Water Services discontinue the practice of adding fluoride to Calgary's drinking water in May 2011.
+At the direction of City Council, The City of Calgary discontinued the practice of adding fluoride to Calgary's drinking water in May 2011.

-3. How much will The City save by not adding fluoride to our drinking water?
+3. How much did The City save by not adding fluoride to our drinking water?

-The annual cost of adding fluoride to Calgary's drinking water was approximately $750,000 per year, in 2010.
+The annual cost of adding fluoride to Calgary's drinking water was approximately $750,000.

-4. How will be my health be affected now that fluoridation has stopped?
+4. How will my health be affected now that fluoridation has stopped?

-The City's drinking water will continue to meet or exceed the water quality standards stipulated in Health Canada's, Guidelines for Canadian Drinking Water Quality.
-For specifics related to health, contact Alberta Health Services or your family physician.
+The City's drinking water continues to perform better than the water quality standards stipulated in Health Canada's Canadian Drinking Water Quality Guidelines.
+For more specific information related to fluoride and health, contact Alberta Health Services or your family physician.